Skip to main content

 Foundational Safety Principles

 The conversation around the safety of hormone therapy has evolved significantly over the past two decades.
 Early concerns have been clarified by extensive research, leading to a more refined understanding of risk.
 The most important principle is individualization.
+A therapy plan that is appropriate for one person may not be for another.
+Key factors that inform this personalized approach include your age, the time since your last menstrual period, and your personal and family medical history.

-For instance, initiating hormone therapy before the age of 60 or within 10 years of menopause is generally associated with a lower compared to starting later in life.
+For instance, initiating hormone therapy before the age of 60 or within 10 years of menopause is generally associated with a lower risk profile compared to starting later in life.
 Similarly, the type of hormone therapy matters.
 For women who have a uterus, taking estrogen alone can increase the risk of endometrial cancer.

 Consequently, progesterone is included in the regimen to protect the uterine lining.
 These foundational considerations ensure that the first step into hormonal support is a safe one, grounded in a clear understanding of your unique biology and health status.